-I am 66 and retired.
-I've been a ham for twelve years.
-My radio is a kit built Elecraft K3, often operated with a kit built Softrock panadapter and an Elecraft KPA 500 amp.
+I am 70 and retired.
+I've been a ham for sixteen years.
+My radio is a kit built Elecraft K3, operated with a kit built Softrock SDR and an Elecraft KPA 500 amp.

 I like building, operating portable, chasing DX, an occasionl ragchew on phone, and contesting, especially RTTY contesting.
 I have been very fortunate to find an experienced, smart, generous Elmer who has helped me explore the fascinating and challenging worlds of antennas and transmission lines.

 If you are reading this, we probabbly are having or have had a QSO.
 If so, please QSL LOTW.
 If not hope to work you soon.

 Last Update Apr 24, 2015.
 Photos courtesy of my wife, Sue.

 You must be logged in to file a report on this page